Thread: A Logic-Based Data Organization Paradigm for How-To Question Answering with Retrieval Augmented Generation: Limitations

 \subsection{Thread: LU-based Knowledge Base}

 In practice, documentation is often unstructured and varies in format and style.
-Our approach to converting documentation into \method involves a two-stage process to obtain LUs, as shown in the left part of Figure \ref{fig:threadconstruct}.
-We believe that with advancements in LLMs, this process could be streamlined into a single stage, enabling high-fidelity LU conversion with minimal hallucination.
+Our approach to converting documentation into \method involves a two-stage process to obtain LUs, as shown in the upper part of Figure \ref{fig:thread}.

-\textbf{\textit{Documentation Reformulation (Optional).}} This stage is optional, depending on the quality of the documentation.
+\textbf{Documentation Reformulation.} This stage is optional, depending on the quality of the documentation.
 For example, in software engineering, Troubleshooting Guides (TSGs) often vary in format, include diverse types of information, and lack readability and detail, negatively impacting productivity and service health~\citep{shetty2022autotsg}.
 Due to such format, where some are clearly outlined and others are disordered, we avoid directly extracting LUs from original documents.

 Instead, we first reformulate these documents into structured formats.
-Leveraging LLMs for this task, we enhance the LLMs' in-domain understanding by providing search capabilities and domain-specific context.
+By leveraging LLMs, we enhance the LLMs' in-domain understanding by providing search capabilities and domain-specific context.
 This is followed by a refinement step to prevent overlooking details or hallucinating information.
-Figure~\ref{fig:threadconstruct} (a) shows the reformulation stage and the right represents with symbols.
+Figure~\ref{fig:thread} (a) shows the reformulation stage.
 But it is unnecessary for well-written documents like product help docs, which typically follow a linear how-to format.
-We illustrate the process in Table \ref{tab:example_lu} by example and provide prompts in Appendix \ref{tab:prompt_reformulation}.
+We instantiate this process by example in Appendix \ref{appendix_instantiation}.